About the Historic Capitol

 Threatened with demolition in the late 1970s when the new capitol was built, The Historic Capitol was saved through citizens’ action and was restored to its 1902 appearance.
 Architectural highlights include the elaborate art glass dome, red and white striped awnings, and a representation of the Florida State Seal over the entry columns.
 The restoration of The Old Capitol (1978—1982) was conducted under the supervision of the Department of General Services in conjunction with the Department of State.
 This intensive project of historical and archaeological investigation makes Florida’s former capitol one of the most thoroughly documented restoration projects in the nation.

-The Florida Legislative Research Center & Museum is located on the ground floor of the Historic Capitol.
+The Florida Legislative Research Center is located on the ground floor of the Historic Capitol.
 Its mission is to collect, preserve and make available for research significant materials connected with Florida's legislative history.
 It has a substantial collection of oral histories and is at present organizing an archive of important papers, photographs and related materials.

 BrochureThe Historic Capitol Brochure is in the PDF format, which requires the free Acrobat Reader.